byjg/docker-php/php/README.md

 ## VERBOSE=true

-When you pass `VERBOSE=true` you can get at output all available modules and which modules are disabled.
+When you pass `VERBOSE=true` you can get a more verbose output about the entrypoint changes

 ```bash
 docker run -e VERBOSE=true byjg/php:7.2-cli